 Cultural Manager & Curator

-Cultural manager and curator based in Berlin.
+Cultural Manager and Curator based in Berlin.
 Berenika gained professional experience in various cultural institutions in Berlin: Polish Cultural Institute, Akademie der Künste, Neuer Berliner Kunstverein, Hamburger Bahnhof – Museum für Gegenwart among others.
-She has a Master degree in Art History and History as also Master degree in Cultural and Media Management.
-Most recently, she is working for a project that promotes the development of ideas that strengthen national film industries in Central and Eastern Europe in a structural form (SOFA – School of Film Advancement).
-She curated different shows with the focus on art from eastern and central Europe: Festival “Polenbegeisterungswelle – Cultural Topographies of Polish Berlin” at Kunstquartier Bethanien, Berlin 2017 (with Iwona Bigos and Jagna Anderson) and with Karolina Majewska-Güde “Ewa Partum.
+She has a Master Degree in Art History and History from Freie Universität Berlin as also a Master Degree in Cultural and Media Management from the University of Music and Theatre in Hamburg.
+Most recently she works for a project that promotes the development of ideas that strengthen national film industries in Central and Eastern Europe in a structural form (SOFA – School of Film Advancement).
+She curated different shows with the focus on art from eastern and central Europe like: Festival “Polenbegeisterungswelle – Cultural Topographies of Polish Berlin” at Kunstquartier Bethanien, Berlin 2017 (with Iwona Bigos and Jagna Anderson) and with Karolina Majewska-Güde “Ewa Partum.
 My Gallery is an Idea.
 Galeria Adres Archive“ at Galeria Studio, Warsaw/Poland, 2019.
-She is the program director of the ARTUM Foundation in Poland and a Board Member of Agit Polska – Polish-German Initiative for Cooperation.
+She is also the Program Director of the ARTUM Foundation in Poland and a Board Member of Agit Polska – Polish-German Initiative for Cooperation.

 Founder & Director